Consensys/doc.teku/docs/concepts/withdrawals.md

 Proposers start with validator 1, and find validators that have an Ethereum address as a withdrawal address, and meet one of these criteria:

-- They have an Ethereum address as a withdrawal address.
 - They have an excess balance.
 - They have exited.